andrew/ultimate-awesome/README.md

 - [awesome-storage](https://github.com/okhosting/awesome-storage) - A curated list of storage open source tools.
 Backups, redundancy, sharing, distribution, encryption, etc.
 - [motion-ui-design](https://github.com/fliptheweb/motion-ui-design) - Resources for inspiration, lists of software, libraries and other stuff related to Motion UI design, animations and transitions.
 - [42-resources](https://github.com/jotavare/42-resources) - My curated 42 school resource collection.
 The good, the bad and the ugly.
+- [awesome-ai-web-search](https://github.com/felladrin/awesome-ai-web-search) - List of software that allows searching the web with the assistance of AI:
 - [awesome-google-cloud](https://github.com/GoogleCloudPlatform/awesome-google-cloud) - A curated list of awesome stuff for Google Cloud.
 - [awesome-cyclejs](https://github.com/cyclejs-community/awesome-cyclejs) - A curated list of awesome Cycle.js resources.
 - [awesome-biomechanics](https://github.com/modenaxe/awesome-biomechanics) - A curated, public list of resources for biomechanics and human motion analysis: datasets, processing tools,  software for simulation, educational videos, lectures, etc.